Sany: History

-In January 2012 Sany agreed to acquire a 90 per cent stake in Putzmeister, a Germany-based manufacturer of concrete pumps, for €324 million, with Citic PE Advisors (Hong Kong) Ltd. agreeing to purchase the balance of 10 per cent.
+In January 2012 Sany agreed to acquire a 90 per cent stake in Putzmeister, a Germany-based manufacturer of concrete pumps, for €324 million, with CITIC PE Advisors (Hong Kong) Ltd. agreeing to purchase the balance of 10 per cent.

 In February 2012, Sany and Austria-based Palfinger announced a market venture to make and sell mobile cranes, a project with a total investment of $143 million, plus the construction of a sales unit in Salzburg for $5.4 million.

 In 2012, through affiliate Ralls Corp., Sany acquired four wind farm projects in Oregon.
-Later in the year, though, the Obama Administration ordered the wind farms divested after it was determined their location next to the Naval Weapons Systems Training Facility in Boardman, Oregon represented a national security risk.
+Later in the year, though, the Obama administration ordered the wind farms divested after it was determined their location next to the Naval Weapons Systems Training Facility in Boardman, Oregon represented a national security risk.
 The divestiture—the first of its kind since 1990—was ordered by the US Treasury Department, which chairs the interagency Committee on Foreign Investment.

 In 2014, Sany's Huerfano River Wind Farm was acquired by Tamra-Tacoma Capital Partners.
 Tamra-Tacoma Capital Partners and Sany soon after announced plans to construct 1 gigawatt of wind infrastructure in the United States.
 The Huerafano acquisition marked Sany's first partnership with a U.S. mainland investment firm.
 Tamra-Tacoma Capital Partners initiated litigation against Sany America on August 31, 2016, alleging Sany fraudulently misrepresented the plant's production and had no maintenance program, leaving the asset "worthless" according to the complaint.
 On February 6, 2019, the case was settled and subsequently dismissed with prejudice.

 In March 2017, Sany and Star Energy announced plans to construct 1 gigawatt of wind infrastructure in the United States.

 In 2021, the company was ranked 468th in the Forbes Global 2000, first among heavy equipment manufacturers in China and second in the world.

+In 2023, Liang Wengen retired as the chairman of the Sany Group at the age of 67.